lubusIN/CMB-sublime-snippets/README.md

 **Contributing**
 ----------------

-Thank you for considering contributing to the WordCamp Dashboard Widget.
+Thank you for considering contributing to the "CMB Sublime Snippets".
 You can read the contribution guide lines [here](CONTRIBUTING.md)

 You can check the [task list](https://github.com/lubusIN/CMB-sublime-snippets/projects/1) for contribution ideas.